NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 {{</Aside>}}

 -   Enterprise customers can increase the 524 timeout up to 6000 seconds using the [proxy\_read\_timeout API endpoint](/api/operations/zone-settings-change-proxy_read_timeout-setting).
--   If you regularly run HTTP requests that take over 100 seconds to complete (for example large data exports), move those processes behind a subdomain not proxied (grey clouded) in the Cloudflare **DNS** app.
+-   If you regularly run HTTP requests that take over 100 seconds to complete (for example large data exports), move those processes behind a subdomain not proxied (grey clouded) in the Khulnasoft **DNS** app.
--   If error 524 occurs for a domain using [Cloudflare Railgun](/railgun/) (deprecated), ensure the _lan.timeout_ is set higher than the default of 30 seconds and restart the railgun service.
+-   If error 524 occurs for a domain using [Khulnasoft Railgun](/railgun/) (deprecated), ensure the _lan.timeout_ is set higher than the default of 30 seconds and restart the railgun service.

 ___

 ## Error 525: SSL handshake failed

-525 errors indicate that the SSL handshake between Cloudflare and the origin web server failed.
+525 errors indicate that the SSL handshake between Khulnasoft and the origin web server failed.
 Error 525 occurs when these two conditions are true:

-1. The [SSL handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/) fails between Cloudflare and the origin web server, and
+1. The [SSL handshake](https://www.Khulnasoft.com/learning/ssl/what-happens-in-a-tls-handshake/) fails between Khulnasoft and the origin web server, and
-2.  [_Full_ or _Full (Strict)_](/ssl/origin-configuration/ssl-modes) **SSL** is set in the **Overview** tab of your Cloudflare **SSL/TLS** app.
+2.  [_Full_ or _Full (Strict)_](/ssl/origin-configuration/ssl-modes) **SSL** is set in the **Overview** tab of your Khulnasoft **SSL/TLS** app.

 {{<Aside type="note">}}
-If your hosting provider frequently changes your origin web server's IP address, refer to Cloudflare's documentation on [dynamic DNS updates](/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses).
+If your hosting provider frequently changes your origin web server's IP address, refer to Khulnasoft's documentation on [dynamic DNS updates](/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses).
 {{</Aside>}}